Sheriff: Aide who accused Cuomo files criminal complaint

 Apple didn’t immediately return a phone message from The Associated Press.
 His office confirmed to The AP that the report had been filed.

 The Cuomo aide who filed the report has accused him of reaching under her shirt and fondling her when they were alone together at the Executive Mansion last year.
+The woman also told investigators with the attorney general’s office that Cuomo once rubbed her rear end while they were posing together for a photo.

+Cuomo has denied touching anyone inappropriately.
+His lawyers have acknowledged that Cuomo and the woman met together on the day of the alleged encounter, but said he never groped her.

-An independent investigation overseen by the state attorney general’s office this week found Cuomo sexually harassed 11 women and worked to retaliate against one of his accusers.
+Calls for Cuomo’s resignation or impeachment soared this week after an independent investigation overseen by the state attorney general’s office concluded that Cuomo sexually harassed 11 women and worked to retaliate against one of his accusers.

 Prosecutors in several New York counties have said they are interested in investigating claims of inappropriate touching by Cuomo, but all had said they needed the women involved in the allegations to make a formal report.